 Writing a new zoning code is time-consuming, politically fraught with landmines, and therefore unlikely to happen in most places.
 But with a limited number of strategic adjustments, many zoning codes can be repaired to allow Lean Urbanism and improve or create walkable, livable environments.

-Savannah is hosting one of five national pilots by the Project for Lean Urbanism.
+Savannah is hosting one of the national pilots by the Project for Lean Urbanism.
 The project sponsor is the Savannah Development and Renewal Authority, with support from elected officials, municipal staff, nonprofits, and neighborhood leaders.
 In Phase 1 of the pilot, a team from the Project for Lean Urbanism visited Savannah multiple times to identify obstacles to small-scale economic development.
 In Phase 2, a week-long workshop was held to establish an Action Plan and Lean projects in two Pink Zones within the city.
 This is the final presentation from the workshop.

 Lean Urbanism is a way to restore common sense to the processes of development, building, starting small businesses, community engagement, and acquiring the necessary skills.
 The Project for Lean Urbanism is collecting and developing tools and daylighting techniques to enable and encourage those activities.
 This collection is the result of a survey to identify tools developed elsewhere and to track ideas for those that are needed.
 As tools are developed by the Project for Lean Urbanism, they will be made freely available on this website.

 The Pink Zone is a powerful tool for concentrating resources on the task of enabling small-scale, community-centered development and revitalization.
 It defines an area of focus, leverages a suite of available tools, and provides a platform for the community to gather resources, make commitments, and work together on projects that enhance community character and allow existing businesses and residents to remain and profit from the improved quality of life.
 The Pink Zone tool will be developed and refined in a series of pilot projects, and then released to the public.